centrahq/api-documentation/pages/03.fe-development/11.backinstock/docs.md

 You need to have at least 11 FTA stock available.
 If you have 10 or less stock, Centra will not trigger a back-in-stock update for your product.
 [/notice-box]

-### What about the old newsletter subscribe with products ?
+### What about the old newsletter subscribe with products?

-It is still possible to pass a product to our [`/newsletter-subscribe` endpoint](https://docs.centra.com/swagger-ui/#/6.%20customer%20handling/post_newsletter_subscription__email_).
-But there is no automation available when using this endpoint.
+It is still possible to pass a product to our [`/newsletter-subscription` endpoint](https://docs.centra.com/swagger-ui/#/6.%20customer%20handling/post_newsletter_subscription__email_).
+Once the user registered to newsletter, Centra created a subscriber with special tag in Rule.
+Then added additional fields with product details.
+When the stock was replenished, merchant was able to filter subscribers manually and send the notifications that way.
+It means there is no automation available when using this endpoint.
 It only remains for backwards compatibility with existing sites.
-For new sites use the new back-in-stock endpoints.
+For new sites use the new back-in-stock endpoints (eg. [`/back-in-stock-subscription`](https://docs.centra.com/swagger-ui/#/6.%20customer%20handling/post_back_in_stock_subscription).

 ## E-mail providers with support for back in stock